 Food is one of the highlights of the area.
 This county has one of the highest number of organic farms in the United States.
 It is easy to buy from the many small organic farms that produce high-quality produce, dairy products, eggs and meat.
 Residents really know the seasons by the foods that come right off the farm — neighbors are maple syruping, fresh sweet corn is hawked on street corners, pumpkins grow in the fields nearby.
 The year-round farmer’s market, held Saturday mornings, is an abundance of carrots and broccoli, flowers and herbs, honey and bread, and the Amish baskets and other homemade products.
 The Viroqua Food Co-op is one of the largest in the Midwest and the place to find all the beautiful, organic produce and other goods that are grown in this fertile land.
 It is also a gathering spot for lunch or supper and the unavoidable conversations with friends.
 Community Supported Agriculture is alive and well in the area with such fine choices as the Ridgeland Harvest, Harmony Valley Farm and Driftless Organics (owned by PRWS Alumni Josh & Noah Engel with partner Mike Lind).
 Viroqua is now home to the award-winning Kickapoo Coffee.
 Stop by the Driftless Cafe for a delicious meal of local/organic foods while enjoying local music or look for events at the Rooted Spoon Kitchen Table.

 In this little town of 4300, people make interesting things happen.
 Residents volunteered to restore the Temple Theatre on Main St. and now the theater season is lively.
-Four local acting troupes use the Temple Theatre, Encore, and the Fortney Underground.
-The Viroqua Fine Arts Association brings world-class musicians to our stages, Bramble Books and Driftless Books & Music keep writers and poets coming through, local cafes like the Driftless Cafe offer live music and entertainment.
+Four local acting troupes use the Temple Theatre, The Ark, and the Fortney Underground.
+The Viroqua Fine Arts Association brings world-class musicians to our stages, Bramble Books and Driftless Books & Music keep writers and poets coming through, local spots like the Rooted Spoon Kitchen Table offer live music and entertainment.
 And brand new to our area, our very own community radio station, WDRT, Driftless Community Radio broadcasting out of the station on south Main St. and streaming from wdrt.org.

 The people here like to move: there’s yoga, Pilates, water aerobics, martial arts, and dance.
 Boys and girls play hockey at the Viroqua Community Arena .
 The City parks program has many sports and activities for kids.
 And summer isn’t summer without the cries of fans from “the park bowl” where baseball still means hotdogs and popcorn and good fun.
 Less formally, there are many groups that meet to discuss books, financial investments, business alliances, spirituality, biodynamic agriculture and other areas of interest.
 Another resource available to brush up on Spanish or learn computer skills is right downtown at the Western Technical College.